billkarsh/SpikeGLX/Markdown/FileViewer_Help.md

 * Scrolling gets much faster/smoother as you reduce the time span.
 * Try browsing with a short span, then increase it for context.
 * Uncheck filters you don't need.
-* Try selecting the manual graph updating mode from File::Time Scrolling.
+* Try selecting the manual graph updating mode from `File::Time Scrolling`.
 (*In this mode you can manipulate the time start/slider controls and graphs won't redraw until you click the 'Update' button next to the slider*).